wiedymi/mediabunny/docs/guide/media-sinks.md

 ### `CanvasSink`

 While `VideoSampleSink` extracts raw decoded video samples, you can use `CanvasSink` to extract these samples as canvases instead.
-In doing so, certain operations such as cropping, scaling, and rotating can also be handled by the sink.
+In doing so, certain operations such as scaling, rotating, and cropping can also be handled by the sink.
 The downside is the additional VRAM requirements for the canvases' framebuffers.

 ::: info
 This sink yields `HTMLCanvasElement` whenever possible, and falls back to `OffscreenCanvas` otherwise (in Worker contexts, for example).